archivesunleashed/aut/.github/PULL_REQUEST_TEMPLATE.md

 Any additional information that you think would be helpful when reviewing this PR.

 Example:
 * Does this change require documentation to be updated?
 * Does this change add any new dependencies?
-* Does this change require any other modifications to be made to the repository (ie. Regeneration activity, etc.)?
 * Could this change or impact execution of existing code?

 # Interested parties